Julian22222/React_Asp.Net_WebAPI/api/README.md

 ### DTO is used --> when we want to modefy some properies in already existing Class--> we create similar class and delete some properties that we don't need (Work together with Auto Mapper)

 - it is creating new object but with modified properies (example: Item and ItemDto)
-- We create Dtos folder and put all new modefied Models inside
+- We create Dtos folder and put all new modefied Models files inside that folder
+- DTO Models are used only to show some Data to the Clinet, we can't send DTO to DB
 - if we want to show some details but we don't need full object of all properties
 - For example we don't want to receive the Comments for an Item, then we create the same Item object but without Comments property
 - DTO and Mapper work together